 Conventional tooth extraction techniques use ordinary forceps to essentially wobble the problem tooth out of its socket, utilizing horizontal forces to extract it.
 Atraumatic tooth extractions only use vertical forces to remove the tooth (similar to how one might use a corkscrew to remove the cork from a bottle of wine), preserving the socket and surrounding bone.
 This technique can also work on teeth that are broken down and those that haven’t been crowned or have vertical tooth fractures.

 To avoid any unsightly gaps, the team at Lakeside will place the dental implant at the same time, providing patients with a temporary tooth while the implant heals and fully integrates with the jawbone.
-We certainly don’t leave our patients with an unsightly gap after tooth extraction as the whole aim is to ensure the entire process is minimally invasive and easy to cope with.
+We certainly don’t leave our patients with an unsightly gap after tooth extraction as the whole aim is to ensure the entire process is minimally invasive and easy.